 Thousands of U.S. flights delayed, canceled amid massive winter storm

-Following several days of reported disruptions to air travel, which prompted major airlines like Delta and Southwest to issue weather waivers in anticipation of further scheduling issues, at least 2,926 U.S. flights were delayed and another 1,445 were canceled before 3 p.m.
-ET on Wednesday, according to the online tracking database FlightAware.
+Following several days of reported disruptions to air travel, which prompted major airlines like Delta and Southwest to issue weather waivers in anticipation of further scheduling issues, at least 5,983 U.S. flights were delayed and another 1,695 were canceled as of Wednesday evening, according to the online tracking database FlightAware.
 Those numbers account for flights originally scheduled to move within, into or out of the U.S.

 Along with SkyWest, Delta and Southwest are among the airlines most affected by this week's winter storm.
 Each individual airline had already canceled between 253 and 345 flights by mid-morning on Wednesday, the database showed, while Southwest and Delta reported 373 and 468 delayed trips, respectively.
 SkyWest reported another 317 delays.